arslanberkeozgur/OpenGLGameEngine/README.md

 # OpenGLGameEngine

 This is a crude game engine in development, being created for educational purposes.
-It is probably mildly -- if not horribly -- inefficient at some places, and it does not do much yet, but it is a learning experience focused mostly on creating a minimal working example.
+It is probably mildly -- if not horribly -- inefficient at some places, and it does not do much *yet*, but it is a learning experience focused mostly on creating a minimal working example.

 ##  Features
 - Basic 3-D shape creation and management, with customizable positions, velocities, rotations and angular velocities.